SAI360/Compliance360-API-Documentation/Documentation/Security.md

 ```
 ## Authenticate (with Batch Import)

 When POSTed with a data file, Authenticate will queue an Import job to import the posted data.
 The import is governed by the Mappings tab in the C360 Integration (designated by the IntegrationKey).
-There you define the Unique Identifier field that determines creating vs. updating records, field defaults, field mappings and field defaults for new records.
+There you define the Unique Identifier field that determines creating vs. updating records, field mappings from import file to C360 and field defaults for new records.

 ### Syntax